ashutosh936/MENTORx37/CONTRIBUTING.md

 ## 🚀 How You Can Contribute

-There are many meaningful ways to contribute to EdgeCareer:
+There are many meaningful ways to contribute to MENTORx:

 * 🐛 Fix bugs or issues
 * ✨ Add new features or tools